lejeanbaptiste/lejeanbaptiste/readme.md

 [![version](https://img.shields.io/badge/LEAF--Writer-Storage--Service-9cf)](https://gitlab.com/calincs/cwrc/leaf-writer/leaf-writer/-/tree/main/packages/storageService)
 [![version](https://img.shields.io/badge/LEAF--Writer-Validator-9cf)](https://gitlab.com/calincs/cwrc/leaf-writer/leaf-writer/-/tree/main/packages/validator)

-[The Linked Editing Academic Framework] (https://www.leaf-vre.org/) (LEAF) has developed the in-browser text markup editor LEAF-Writer (a modular component of the larger LEAF platform) for use by individual scholars and collaborative scholarly editing projects that require a light-weight online editing environment.
-LEAF-Writer can be found at the Leaf-Writer Commons at [https://leaf-writer.leaf-vre.org/] (https://leaf-writer.leaf-vre.org/) where it is open to all with Github accounts.
+[The Linked Editing Academic Framework](https://www.leaf-vre.org/) (LEAF) has developed the in-browser text markup editor LEAF-Writer (a modular component of the larger LEAF platform) for use by individual scholars and collaborative scholarly editing projects that require a light-weight online editing environment.
+LEAF-Writer can be found at the Leaf-Writer Commons at [https://leaf-writer.leaf-vre.org/](https://leaf-writer.leaf-vre.org/) where it is open to all with Github accounts.

 LEAF-Writer is an enhancement to the CWRC-Writer developed by the [Canadian Writing Research Collaboratory (CWRC)](https://cwrc.ca), which still has some more advanced functionality that is pending incorporation into LEAF-Writer, including the Named Entity Recognition Vetting Environment (NERVE).
-A version of CWRC-Writer that uses GitHub for storage is available for anyone's use at [https://cwrc-writer.cwrc.ca/](https://cwrc-writer.cwrc.ca/).
+A version of CWRC-Writer for those who want to check out NERVE is available to anyone with a GitHub account [here](https://cwrc-writer.cwrc.ca/).

 ## Table of Contents